The Ultimate In Birding Tours

 We end our birding in the arid landscapes of the southeast.
 Here we shall explore rocky, scrub-covered hills that are home to Bimaculated Lark, the fantastic White-throated Robin, Kurdish Wheatear (the western component of the split Red-tailed Wheatear), Upcher’s Warbler, Eastern Rock Nuthatch, Pale Rockfinch (or Pale Rock Sparrow), Desert Finch and Cinereous Bunting.

-We will also search the rich vegetation along the Euphrates valley and the surrounding dry semi-desert steppe in search of such special birds as See-see Partridge, the little-known Pallid (or Striated) Scops Owl, Ménétries’s Warbler, Dead Sea and Yellow-throated Sparrows, and the recently-colonizing Iraq Babbler.
+We will also search the rich vegetation along the Euphrates valley and the surrounding dry semi-desert steppe in search of such special birds as See-see Partridge, the little-known Pallid Scops Owl, Ménétries’s Warbler, Dead Sea and Yellow-throated Sparrows, and the recently-colonizing Iraq Babbler.

 Birdquest has operated Turkey birding tours since 1981, Georgia birding tours since 1982 and Cyprus birding tours since 1995.